 Elie Hassenfeld see bio above.

-Tim Ogden is the former Chief Knowledge Officer of Geneva Global, a philanthropic consulting firm devoted to results-oriented grantmaking in the poorest regions of the world.
+Tim Ogden (Vice-Chair) is the former Chief Knowledge Officer of Geneva Global, a philanthropic consulting firm devoted to results-oriented grantmaking in the poorest regions of the world.
 He currently is managing director of the Financial Access Initiative at NYU and an Executive Partner at Sona Partners, a thought leadership communications firm.

 Brigid Slipka is a fundraiser and a writer based in Washington, DC.
 She has over ten years experience in nonprofit management and philanthropy.

 Rob Reich is a Professor of Political Science at Stanford University.
 He is Co-Director of Stanford's Center on Philanthropy and Civil Society and is the Director of its Center for Ethics in Society.